compspec/jobspec/docs/docs/drafts/spec-draft-2.md

       ior -b 10g -O summaryFormat=json
 ```

 This is a more condensed, and easier to read version.
-And to make our lives easier (for writing Go) we are going to adhere to strictly requiring all resources to be in named sections at the top.
-We are also going to add a dummy field "schedule" to indicate that a resource is at the top level and should be asked for (to the scheduler) to schedule separately.
-I know this is a bad design and I welcome someone else to work on it.
-I am just too dumb today.
+We aren't reading _exactly_ from top to bottom because we have to jump back up to see the "spack-resources" reference, but it's more succinct in total, making
+it appealing still.
 The above assumes a cluster with a shared filesystem, where a spack install is already on the user's default path.
 Now let's walk through specific sections of the above, and then we will move into advanced patterns.

 ## Tasks